HangLiu01/cse15l-lab-reports/lab-report-1-week-2.md

 Now, you should be able to run command on your remote server by entering it after your `ssh` command.
 For example:
 > ![Image](example.png)

+You can find that you do not need to log in the account any more.
+Here I just type `ssh` command first and enter the account, then end with the method we want to run.
+If you count, it only takes 36 key strokes, which sounds a lot but way less than log in the account.

+Also, if you want to try other commands like `cd` or other within the `ls`.
+Yan just use the up arrow button, and delete your ending command.
+Then retype the new command you want to run.
+This only takes 8 keystrokes.

-You can also try to move files without login follow the similar code.
+You can also try to move files without login follow the similar code!

 ---
 ## **The END**